-Method 1: Substitute flour by weight and add additional water as needed, in an amount that you can determine by the feel of the dough.
-Bakers refer to “hand feel”, the sensitivity that develops through the baker’s fingers to the feel of the ideal ratio of water to flour.
-Many bread bakers use 90% baker’s percentage of water, or even higher [link to Baker’s Percentage section below].3
+Method 1: Substitute flour by weight and add additional water as needed, in an amount determined by the feel of the dough.
+Bakers refer to “hand feel,” the sensitivity that develops in the baker’s fingers to the consistency of the ideal ratio of water to flour.
+Many bread bakers use 90% baker’s percentage of water, or even higher.3

-Method 2: Use less flour by weight but use the same amount of hydration called for in the refined flour recipe.
+Method 2: Use less flour by weight but maintain the amount of hydration called for in the refined flour recipe.
 For example, use 113g whole wheat for every 120g refined flour called for in the recipe.4

 Method 3: Measure flour by volume.
 Since there is less whole wheat flour by weight per cup, this will help compensate for the absorption difference between the two flours.5

 3. Gluten development.
-Whole grain flour has higher protein content than refined flour, but it also has bran flakes that can slice through gluten strands and impair the development of air bubbles in bread.6,7 You’ll want to knead your bread dough less and consider allowing for more proofing time.8 A way to compensate for this is to use bolted flour, which is flour with the larger fragments of the bran sifted out.
+Whole grain flour has higher protein content than refined flour, but it also has bran flakes that can slice through gluten strands and impair the development of air bubbles in bread.6,7 You’ll want to knead your bread dough less and consider allowing more proofing time.8 A way to compensate for sharp gluten strands is to use bolted (sifted) flour which captures the larger fragments of the bran in the sifter.
 Jonathan Stevens of Hungry Ghost Bakery (Northampton, MA) discovered that using bolted flour with 18% of the bran removed is the “perfect compromise.”
-His breads retain most of the nutrients and the slightly sweet flavor of the wheat while producing a less dense interior and a richly caramelized crust.
+9 His breads retain most of the nutrients and the slightly sweet flavor of the wheat while producing a less dense interior and a richly caramelized crust.
 Some suppliers sell bolted flour, or you can put your whole wheat flour through a sieve to make your own.

-There are so many good reasons for incorporating fresh whole grain flour into your bakery practices.
-In addition to the significant nourishment provided by whole grains [link to Lancet article], fresh whole grain flours add subtle flavors – earthy to grassy – and you can actually taste the freshness.
-Another plus: bakers report that some of their products when made with 100% fresh whole grain flours, stay fresh longer than the version made with all-purpose white flour [link to bakers’ Q & A].
-To bake with whole wheat flour that is freshly milled, in addition to considering the suggestions above, you’ll need to consider a couple of points:
+There are many good reasons for incorporating fresh whole grain flour into your bakery formulas.
+In addition to the significant nourishment provided by whole grains, fresh whole grain flours add subtle flavors – earthy, grassy, even sweetness – and you can taste the freshness.
+Another plus: bakers report that some products, when made with 100% fresh whole grain flours, stay fresh longer than the version made with all-purpose white flour.
+In addition to the suggestions above, to successfully bake with freshly-milled whole wheat flour, you may want to consider a couple more points:

 In addition to selecting varieties that perform best for specific products (such as durum for pasta), wheat varieties also vary in taste.
 For example, whole grain flours ground from hard red wheat can have a more pronounced earthy, nutty flavor than those milled from soft white wheat.
-Many bakers prefer red wheat for hearty sourdough breads, but if the flavor is heartier than you would like, King Arthur recommends trying the milder flavor of white whole wheat flour.13 Their full guide to different types of whole grains and flours can be found here.
+Many bakers prefer red wheat for hearty sourdough breads, but if the taste is stronger than you would like, King Arthur recommends trying the milder flavor of white whole wheat flour.11 You can find their complete guide to different types of whole grains and flours here.

 Baker’s percentages describe recipes for baked goods in ratios of each ingredient to the weight of flour.
-Flour is always expressed as 100%.
-This allows bakers to easily make comparisons across recipes and scale them up or down.
-Baker’s percentages are especially helpful when modifying and tracking changes to recipes for which you have swapped out some or all refined grains for whole grains.
+Flour is always represented as 100%, and this consistency allows bakers to easily make comparisons across recipes and scale them up or down.
+Baker’s percentages are especially helpful when modifying and tracking changes to recipes for which you have swapped out some or all refined flour for whole-grain flour.
 For instance, whole grain breads require higher hydration.
-The baker’s percentage of water in a refined bread recipe may be 70%, but when swapping out for whole grains, some bakers opt for a higher hydration, as much as 90% .
+The baker’s percentage of water in a refined bread recipe may be 70%, but when substituting whole grain flours, some bakers opt for higher hydration, as much as 90%.

 Here is an example of baker’s percentages in a recipe.